ryansobol/frozen/README.md

 user = { name: 'Anna' }
 users.push(user)
+#=> new Users([
+#     User({ name: 'Elsa' }),
+#     User({ name: 'Anna' })
+#   ])

+users.entities
-#=> new Users([ User({ name: 'Elsa'), User({ name: 'Anna') ])
+#=> [ User({ name: 'Elsa' }) ]

-users.length
-#=> 1
 ```

 ### Collection.prototype.change

 ##### `collection.change(index, attributes)`

 Returns a new collection by merging the given attributes into the collection's entity at the given index.
-Because collection entities are immutable, the original collection is unchanged.
+Because a collection's entities are immutable, the original collection is unchanged.

 ### Collection.prototype.remove

 ##### `collection.remove(index)`

 Returns a new collection without the entity at the given index.
-Because collection entities are immutable, the original collection is unchanged.
+Because a collection's entities are immutable, the original collection is unchanged.

 ### Collection.prototype.validate

 ##### `collection.validate()`

 Returns a new collection with forced validations for all entities.
-Because collection entities are immutable, the original collection is unchanged.
+Because a collection's entities are immutable, the original collection is unchanged.

 ### Collection.prototype.isValid